Customer Agents

 Overview

-Customer Assistants represent arguably the most impactful type of AI Assistant - one that interacts directly with your customers.
+Customer Agents represent arguably the most impactful type of AI agent - one that interacts directly with your customers.
 Conversations are assigned to Customer Assistants in the same way they are assigned to human agents.
 Customer assistants can send messages, set fields, requeue/escalate, and close conversations, much like human agents.

-In addition to being a type of AI Assistant, Customer Assistants are one of three types of bots in Quiq:
+In addition to being a type of AI Agent, Customer Agent are one of three types of bots in Quiq:

 - Custom bots hosted externally and written against Quiq's Bot API